-Results 1–10 of 31 for "Psychology Topic"X related to "Letters: January 2013" Refine Your Search Refine Your Search TopicTherapy (6)Emotional health (4)Stress (4)Aging (3)Alzheimer's (3) 35 more... [+] Teens (3)Trauma (3)Disability (2)Ethics (2)Human rights (2)Law & psychology (2)Sleep (2)Socioeconomic status (2)Violence (2)Women & men (2)Addictions (1)Anger (1)Autism (1)Bullying (1)Children (1)Depression (1)Eating disorders (1)Health disparities (1)Hypnosis (1)Intelligence (1)Marriage & divorce (1)Military (1)Obesity (1)Parenting (1)Personality (1)Post-traumatic Stress Disorder (1)Race (1)Safety & design (1)Schizophrenia (1)Sexual abuse (1)Sexuality (1)Sport & exercise (1)Suicide (1)Testing issues (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 31 Previous 1 2 3 ...
+Results 1–10 of 31 for "Psychology Topic"X related to "Letters: January 2013" Refine Your Search Refine Your Search TopicTherapy (5)Emotional health (4)Aging (3)Alzheimer's (3)Teens (3) 27 more... [+] Women & men (3)Ethics (2)Human rights (2)Law & psychology (2)Sleep (2)Socioeconomic status (2)Stress (2)Trauma (2)Violence (2)Anger (1)Depression (1)Disability (1)Eating disorders (1)Health disparities (1)Hypnosis (1)Intelligence (1)Lesbian, gay, bisexual, transgender (1)Obesity (1)Parenting (1)Personality (1)Race (1)Safety & design (1)Schizophrenia (1)Sexual abuse (1)Suicide (1)Testing issues (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 31 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Alzheimer's DiseaseAlzheimer’s disease is a chronic brain disease that gradually erodes an individual’s memory, intellectual abilities and personality, eventually impairing the ability to think, speak or perform such basic tasks as getting dressed or eating.Psychology Topic 2.AgingPsychologists who work with older adults — geropsychologists — assess mental functioning, depression and other problems, as well as design policies and services to enhance the quality of life of older people and their caregivers.Psychology Topic 3.Learning & MemoryLearning is the acquisition of skill or knowledge, while memory is the expression of what you’ve acquired.
 If you acquire the new skill or knowledge slowly and laboriously, that’s learning.
 If acquisition occurs instantly, that’s making a memory.Psychology Topic 4.Emotional HealthEmotional health can lead to success in work, relationships and health.
 Happy people are more likely to work toward goals, find the resources they need and attract others with their energy and optimism.Psychology Topic 5.SuicideSuicide is the act of killing yourself, most often as a result of depression or other mental illness.
-Learn about suicide warning signs and steps to prevent suicide.Psychology Topic 6.ObesityObesity is marked by excess accumulation of body fat caused by genetic factors and behavioral factors — especially eating too much and exercising too little.
-Obesity can lead to diabetes, heart disease, sleep apnea and other problems.Psychology Topic 7.EthicsIn psychology, APA’s Ethical Principles of Psychologists and Code of Conduct lays out standards for psychologists and identifies behaviors that deserve punishment.
-Psychology Topic 8.AngerAnger is an emotion characterized by antagonism toward someone or something.
-It can give you a way to express negative feelings or motivate you to find solutions, but excessive anger can harm your physical and mental health.Psychology Topic 9.Sport and ExerciseRegular physical activity and participation in sports are good for your body, reducing the risk that you’ll develop high blood pressure, heart disease, colon cancer and diabetes.
-Sport psychologists can help you overcome problems, enhance your performance and achieve your goals.Psychology Topic 10.Workplace IssuesWork defines people in the most basic way, which is one reason retirement is so difficult for many people.
-Other issues include matching people and jobs, finding ways to reduce workplace stress and studying motivation and job satisfaction.Psychology Topic Previous 1 2 3 ...
+Learn about suicide warning signs and steps to prevent suicide.Psychology Topic 6.EthicsIn psychology, APA’s Ethical Principles of Psychologists and Code of Conduct lays out standards for psychologists and identifies behaviors that deserve punishment.
+Psychology Topic 7.AngerAnger is an emotion characterized by antagonism toward someone or something.
+It can give you a way to express negative feelings or motivate you to find solutions, but excessive anger can harm your physical and mental health.Psychology Topic 8.SleepMillions of people don’t get enough sleep (such as by suffering from insomnia), resulting in such problems as daytime sleepiness, poor decision-making, interference with learning, and accidents.
+Learn how to be better rested.Psychology Topic 9.PersonalityPersonality refers to individual differences in patterns of thinking, feeling and behaving.
+The study of personality focuses on individual differences in particular personality characteristics and how the parts of a person come together as a whole.Psychology Topic 10.SexPsychologists and other clinicians focus on many issues regarding sex including later life sex, enhancing or restoring sexual functioning and pleasure, erectile dysfunction, premature ejaculation and painful intercourse, for example.
+Psychologists also work to understand sex offenders, the victims of sexual abuse and rape, and try to reduce the proliferation of sexualized images of young women in advertising and the media.Psychology Topic Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 31 for "Psychology Topic"X related to "Letters: January 2013"